Vikram Menon: Naval career

 Menon commanded the Trinkat-class patrol vessel INS Tillanchang (T62) and the Sukanya-class patrol vessel INS Sharda (P55).
 He also commanded the Naval Flight Test Squadron INAS 552.
 As a Captain, he commanded the Deepak-class fleet tanker INS Shakti (A57).
 He was in command of INS Shakti during the International Fleet Review 2016 at Visakhapatnam.
 As part of the Eastern Fleet in 2015, INS Shakti, under his command, visited Thailand, Singapore, Indonesia, Cambodia and Australia as part of India's Act East policy.

 He also served as the executive officer of the Rajput-class Guided-missile destroyer INS Ranvijay (D55).
 He subsequently attended the Higher Naval Command course at the Naval War College, Goa.
 Menon then served as the Director of Aircraft Acquisition at Naval Headquarters.

 Promoted to the rank of commodore, Menon took over as Commanding officer (CO) of the Naval air station INS Hansa in Goa.
 For his tenure as CO INS Hansa, he was awarded the Vishisht Seva Medal on 26 January 2018.
 He subsequently served as the Chief Staff Officer (Air) at Headquarters Naval Aviation to the then FONA Rear Admiral P. G. Pynumootil.

 Flag rank

 Menon was promoted to flag rank and appointed Assistant Chief of Naval Staff (Air) at Naval Headquarters.
 On 30 April 2022, he was appointed Flag Officer Naval Aviation (FONA).
-During this tenure, he also dual-hats as the Flag Officer Goa Area (FOGA).
+During this tenure, he also dual-hatted as the Flag Officer Commanding Goa Naval Area (FOGA).
+He took over as FOGA/FONA from Rear Admiral Philipose George Pynumootil.
+After about one-and-a-half years as FOGA/FONA, Menon was appointed Joint Secretary (Navy & Defence Staff) at the Department of Military Affairs.
+On 21 August, he moved to Karwar as the Flag Officer Commanding Karnataka Naval Area (FOK).